A Double-station Access Protocol for Optical Wireless Scattering Communication Networks: Introduction

 The remainder of this paper is organized as follows.
-In Section II, we introduce the partner map and specify the DS-CSMA/CA protocol.
+In Section II, we introduce the indicator matrix and specify the DS-CSMA protocol.
 In Sections III and IV, we provide a state transition model to analyze the collision probability and throughput.
-In Section V, we propose to optimize the initial contention window and partner map to maximize throughput.
-Numerical and simulation results are shown in Section VI to evaluate the DS-CSMA/CA protocol compared with conventional CSMA/CA. Finally, Section VII concludes this work.
+In Section V, we propose to optimize the initial contention window and indicator matrix to maximize throughput.
+Numerical and simulation results are shown in Section VI to evaluate the performance of DS-CSMA protocol, and the comparison with conventional CSMA including that with MPR.
+Finally, Section VII concludes this work.